At South Division, we strive to prepare our students for college, career, and life.

 Community Learning Centers (CLCs) are safe, fun places to go before and after school, evenings, weekends, and during the summer.
 CLCs offer educational, recreational, and social activities for youth and adults.
 CLC programs increase student achievement and learning, provide alternatives from being home alone, and offer safe havens from unwanted influences.

-Offered at two MPS high schools, the Pregnant and Parenting Youth Program (PPYP) provides resources and services to students expecting a child or who are already parenting a child.
+Offered to MPS students, the Pregnant and Parenting Youth Program (PPYP) provides resources and services to students expecting a child or who are already parenting a child.
 PPYP offers academic, health/wellness and social/emotional supports to ensure students graduate from high school and are ready to pursue college or a career.

 The South Division High School School-to-Work Transition Program is comprised of three separate, but highly related programs devoted to the development of federally mandated employment readiness for our students with special needs: Community Assessment Training Program (CATP), On the Job Training/Education (OJT/E), and Employment Training Program (ETP).